bsamtleben/color-ctf/README.md

 - **Unique challenges:** The objective might be similar to other CTFs, but the challenges are handcrafted and as unique as they could be!

-- **Transparency:** After solving a particular machine, you can check out the setup script and see if you solved it as intended.
-Every setup is fully transparent.
+- **Transparency:** Every machine setup is fully transparent.
 You don't just randomly download binary images of virtual machines like in some other CTFs.

 - **Cross-platform:** The setup works on Windows and Linux, so there is no need to switch operating systems!

+- **Walkthroughs:** As Color CTF is intended for educational purposes, there are walkthroughs and hints available for all CTF machines.
+Feel free to check them out [here](https://github.com/bsamtleben/color-ctf-walkthroughs) if you get stuck and need hints!

 Sounds interesting?
 Well, then just put on your hoodie and get started!